 Legal Help for Injured Motorcyclists

 A motorcycle brings a sense of freedom that many find irresistible -- but there are dangers.
 Drivers have a tendency to not see motorcycles on the road, and the motorcycle rider is not protected from injury in the same way that people in cars and trucks are protected in an accident.
-If you or a loved one have suffered injury while riding a motorcycle, you may be entitled to compensation from the responsible parties.
-An experienced motorcycle accident attorney with Moody Law, serving Lakeland, Winter Haven, Bartow and surrounding communities, can provide the help you need.
+If you or a loved one have suffered an injury while riding a motorcycle, you may be entitled to compensation from the responsible parties.
+An experienced motorcycle accident attorney with Moody Law, serving Central Florida and Polk County, including Lakeland, FL, Bartow, Winter Haven, and Haines City, can provide the help you need.

 Depending upon the facts and circumstances of your case, you may receive financial compensation for pain and suffering, medical and rehabilitation costs, loss of wages, lost earning capacity, inconvenience, and physical damage, loss of use, or diminished value to your motorcycle.
-If a family member is catastrophically injured or killed, you may be able to recover compensation for long-term care and other expenses.
+If a family member is catastrophically injured (such as a spinal cord injury) or killed, you may be able to recover compensation for long-term care and other expenses.